Military ranks of Singapore: Enlistees

 Enlistees make up the bulk of manpower in the SAF and comprise the majority of full-time national servicemen.
 All new soldiers in the SAF, also known as enlistees, must first undergo Basic Military Training (BMT), during which they hold the most basic rank of recruit (REC) until they successfully complete their training.
 Once recruits graduate from their BMT they attain the rank of private (PTE).
 Selected recruits may also be chosen for further leadership training at the Specialist Cadet School or Officer Cadet School after graduating from BMT to become future specialists or officers respectively.
 Conscripts who do not complete BMT will continue to hold the rank of recruit and may attain the rank of private only at the end of their 2 years of active service.

 Recruits and privates of all armed services do not wear any rank insignia.
-Privates can be further promoted to the ranks of private (first class) (PFC), lance corporal (LCP), corporal (CPL), and corporal (first class) (CFC), if they perform well.
+Privates can be further promoted to the ranks of lance corporal (LCP), corporal (CPL), and corporal (first class) (CFC), if they perform well.